lukeomalley/go-intrepreter/README.md

 # 🐒 Monkey Lang

 Monkey Lang is a "toy" programming language built to help understand how an intrepreted language works under the hood.
-The intrepreter currently supports functions, higher-order functions, closures and integers and arithmetic.
+The intrepreter currently supports functions, higher-order functions, closures, strings, integers, and integer arithmetic.

 This was written with the help of [Writing an Intrepreter in Go](https://interpreterbook.com/) by Thorsten Ball.